There’s nothing to do.

 That’s the beauty of leaving the stimuli of home life behind.
 A quiet head and relaxed atmosphere make for a perfect learning environment.

 As lovely as the cottages are, you don’t have to sit around all day.
-Pretty villages St Dogmaels and Nevern, market town Cardigan, the Pembrokeshire Coast and the gorgeous River Teifi are all less than 10 minutes’ drive away.
+Bustling market town Cardigan, pretty villages like St Dogmaels, where Ian and Cheryl live, the Pembrokeshire Coast and the gorgeous River Teifi are all less than 20 minutes drive away.

-Gentle riverside strolls or strenuous coastal hikes (with plenty of opportunities for a swim), award winning farmers’ market and first class eating-out are some of the delights to enhance your stay.
+Ancient woodland walks, stone circles in famers’ fields, gentle riverside strolls, strenuous coastal hikes (with plenty of opportunities for a swim), are some of the delights to enhance your stay.
 We can give you advice on where to go.

 You can spend as much time as you like in the pool between lessons.
 We don’t want you to overdo it, and rest between lessons is beneficial, but it’s good to have the opportunity to work things out for yourself.